US issues warrant for Iranian oil tanker in Gibraltar | DW | 16.08.2019

 The US government says that the vessel, including the two million barrels of oil aboard and a sum of $995,000, are subject to forfeiture.

-Washington had attempted to withhold the vessel on the basis that it had ties to Iran's Islamic Revolutionary Guard Corps (IRGC), which it has designated a terrorist organization.
+Washington had attempted to withhold the vessel on the basis that it allegedly had ties to Iran's Islamic Revolutionary Guard Corps (IRGC), which the US has designated a terrorist organization.

-Jessie Liu, the US Attorney for the District of Colombia, said in a news release that "the scheme involves multiple parties affiliated with the IRGC and furthered by the deceptive voyages of the Grace 1."

 The release also mentioned that the seizure warrant and forfeiture complaint "are merely allegations" and that the "burden to prove forfeitability in a civil forfeiture proceeding is upon the government."